tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 5. Set the Value as the Token from `create datasource token`which you copied from Tinybird; it is usually a long alphanumeric String starting with `p.`
 6. On the next page, name the Secret something like `TinybirdAPIKey-test`.
 Consider using a meaningful prefix here so that you can easily set it in your Access Policy in later steps, something like `TinybirdAPIKey-` with any suffix would be fine.

-## 1. Setup DynamoDB Table
+### 1. Setup DynamoDB Table
 1. Your DynamoDB table needs to be configured with both DDBStreams activated to send changes, and point-in-time recovery to allow Snapshots to be created.
 The utils script contains functions to help you with this.
 2. DDBStreams should be turned on before you do an initial snapshot, otherwise you may miss any changes between the snapshot completion and streams activation.
 If you enable DDBStreams when you first create the table you should have no problems.

-## 2. Create an S3 Bucket for your Snapshots
+### 2. Create an S3 Bucket for your Snapshots
 You need an S3 Bucket that the Snapshots can be stored in, it can be a separate bucket just for this purpose, or you can use a prefix in the Snapshot configuration (recommended anyway) to keep the data exports contained to one area of some other bucket.
 This bucket is not exposed publicly and is only used to get 'free' snapshots from DynamoDB without using a full Scan.

 1. Create a bucket, retain the name for use in later configurations.

-## 3. Create IAM Policy
+### 3. Create IAM Policy
+Policy controls are required to allow the Role to take necessary actions within your account.
+You can either use a set of standard AWS Policies, or create your own from the provided template.

+#### Use default Policies
+  * arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole,
+  * arn:aws:iam::aws:policy/AmazonDynamoDBFullAccess,
+  * arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess,
+  * arn:aws:iam::aws:policy/SecretsManagerReadWrite

+#### Create your own Policy
 1. Navigate to IAM in the AWS Console.
 2. Create a new Policy for the Lambda.
-3. Use the [provided](DDBStreamCDC/lambda_policy.json) policy JSON as a starting point:
+3. Use the [provided](DDBStreamCDC/lambda_policy.json) policy JSON as a starting point.
 4. Update the policy with your specific S3 bucket name.
 5. Update the policy with your Tinybird API Key Secret prefix or name, if using that feature.

-## 4. Create IAM Role
+### 4. Create IAM Role

 1. Navigate to IAM in AWS Console.
 2. Create a new role for Lambda.
-3. Use the Policy you just created.
+3. Attach the Policy or Policies you have selected.
 4. Retain the Policy name for when you create the Lambda.

-## 5. Create Lambda Function
+### 5. Create Lambda Function

 1. Go to AWS Lambda and create a new function.
 2. Select 'Author from Scratch' option